 How often should senior cats see a vet?

-Some diagnostic tests we recommend for our senior patients include blood tests and urinalysis to check for early signs of problems such as kidney disease or diabetes.
+Some diagnostic tests we often recommend for our senior patients include blood tests and urinalysis to check for early signs of problems such as kidney disease or diabetes.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.